chukwuk/chukwuk.github.io/_blogs/CUDA_streams/index.md

 ## Implemention for the non-default stream when data connot fit in GPU memory.

+Time for asynchronous V1 transfer and execute (ms): 5669.757812 milliseconds Time for asynchronous V2 transfer and execute (ms): 3936.488770 milliseconds

+Time for sequential transfer and execute: 303.725983 milliseconds Time for asynchronous V1 transfer and execute (ms): 299.870117 milliseconds Time for asynchronous V2 transfer and execute (ms): 273.592133 milliseconds

 ## References
 * [How to Overlap Data Transfers in CUDA C/C++](https://developer.nvidia.com/blog/how-overlap-data-transfers-cuda-cc/)
 * [CUDA Streams and Concurrency](https://developer.download.nvidia.com/CUDA/training/StreamsAndConcurrencyWebinar.pdf)